-With an understanding that marketers must consider many factors (see the Pricing Decisions tutorial) when setting price, we now turn to the process by which price is set.
+With an understanding that marketers must consider many factors (see the Pricing Decisions Tutorial) when setting price, we now turn to the process by which price is set.
 We present this as a five-step approach.
 As we noted earlier, while not all marketers follow these steps, what is presented does cover the methods used by many marketers.

-The steps we cover include:
+The steps we cover in this tutorial and in the next tutorial include:

-1. Examine Company and Marketing Objectives
+1. Examine Objectives

 2. Determine an Initial Price